 Your free Medicare guide is on the way.

 Make sure to check your spam folder if you don't see it.

-What Is the Medicare Plan B Deductible for 2023?
+What Is the Part B Medicare Deductible for 2023?

 Medicare Part B provides coverage for outpatient care such as doctor’s appointments, outpatient surgeries, procedures performed in outpatient facilities, rehabilitation care, preventive medicine, durable medical equipment (such as wheelchairs and walkers) and more.